There are still songs to sing beyond humanity.

 The traces that define Nydia Lilian's Post — Genesis project concern on two aspects presented currently.
 The first of them refers to Anthropocene's disquieting tick, which is profiled as a slow-motion catastrophe.
 The second one it's related to Mars imminent colonization and subsequent terraforming, as well as the growing discovery of Earth-like exoplanets.
 This geological duality about the haste of a new beginning and the slowness of the end takes place as something unexpected, with a hint of irruption, emergence and reorder, underlined by the attempt to identify the observed sites as something recognizable, but at the same time strange.

 Reminiscences between science and fiction are quite present.
-On its whole, the set of images conforms a path to think about the conception and relations that we have established with the world from our own history, which could extend to every possible
+On its whole, the set of images conforms a path to think about the conception and relations that we have established with the world from our own history, which could extend to every possible worlds.
+We cannot forget that the unexpected as well as the emergent, are also part of the system of the universe's existence.

 Text: Francisco Benitez